DataDog/hiring-engineers/answers.md

 # ANSWERS

 ## Prerequisites - Setup the environment
+I had issues with installing docker on Ubuntu 12.04.
+It was confusing because there is an apt-get package called docker which isn't the docker container program you want.
+The apt-get install you want is docker.io but it cannot be installed automatically on 12.04.
+I had to run a custom shell script to achieve the install.

 Here are the steps I took to install docker and the Datadog agent on Ubuntu 12.04 VM:

 [Per Getting Started with Vagrant](https://www.vagrantup.com/intro/getting-started/index.html)